XuncmeP/TransNano-TiO2-Classifier/README.md

 4. The National Research Centre for the Working Environment, Copenhagen, DK-2100, Denmark

 This work was funded via the National Science Centre in the frame of the TransNANO project (UMO-2020/37/B/ST5/01894) with the support of the European Union Horizon 2020 research and innovation programme under grant No.101008099 (CompSafeNano).
-This work has been also financially supported by Health Canada’s Genomics Research and Development Initiative.
+This work has been also financially supported by funds from Health Canada’s Genomics Research and Development Initiative awarded to SH.
+UV received funding from FFIKA2, Focused Research Effort on Chemicals in the Working Environment, from the Danish Government.
+The computations were enabled by resources provided by the Centre of Informatics TASK (CI TASK), Gdansk University of Technology.